ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 More recently, in 2023 we find non-trivial pain points do still exist, consider this article: [*When Rust Hurts*](https://mmapped.blog/posts/15-when-rust-hurts.html).

-Also Graydon Hoare has a nice presentation that includes some honest pros/cons of the language: [Rust for "Modern C++" Devs](http://venge.net/graydon/talks/RustForModernCPPDevs.pdf)
+Also Graydon Hoare has a nice presentation that includes some honest "what is good/bad about Rust": [Rust for "Modern C++" Devs](http://venge.net/graydon/talks/RustForModernCPPDevs.pdf)

 **Deadlocks and Memory Leaks**
 An interesting limitation relates to the often advertised feature of "fearless concurrency".
 This refers to the idea that Rust's memory safety and avoidance of data races extends to multi-threading races as well.
 While true, and very powerful, deadlocked threads do not violate memory safety provability rules, thus fearless concurrency does not extend to [deadlocks](https://doc.rust-lang.org/book/ch16-03-shared-state.html#similarities-between-refcelltrct-and-mutextarct).